 - Many variables can affect the rates charged by waste haulers.
 Often additional charges may apply and consumers are encouraged to contact waste haulers using the information provided above to inquire about extra charges and to compare rates, before entering into a service contract.

 Additional fees may be charged, such as fuel surcharge, administrative fees, fees for stopping or restarting service, and cart delivery fees.
 It is recommended that you have the waste hauler explain all fees they charge prior to entering into a service contract.

 The City of Johns Creek does not provide recycling services but there are several options available through private haulers.
 The haulers identified above are required to provide traditional residential recycling services for common recyclables as part of their basic services.
 In order to encourage recycling, waste haulers are required to provide 30 gallon or larger wheeled recycling carts with lids at the request of the homeowners they serve.

-The two closest recycling drop-off centers are:
+The closest recycling drop-off center is:

 North Fulton Recycling Center:

 470 Morgan Falls Road, Sandy Springs, GA 30350

 Please check with these centers for their hours of operation and description of items accepted.

 Johns Creek Solid Waste Management Plan

 Each municipality in Georgia is required to have a Solid Waste Management Plan, as outlined in the Georgia Comprehensive Solid Waste Management Act.